uiuc-arc/AQUA/README.md

     mvn package -DskipTests=true

-It may take a while and in the end print `BUILD SUCCESS`.
+In the end it should print `BUILD SUCCESS`.

 ## Usage